Education

 Nigeria

 Nigeria was a British colony up until 1960 when it gained independence.
-It was subdued in a protracted period of military rule and intermittent civilian governments which lasted from the 1960s till 1999 when the first stable democratic government was elected.
+It was governed for a protracted period by its military forces, with intermittent civilian governments which lasted from the 1960s till 1999.
+In 1999, the first stable democratic president was elected into power.

-The country’s two major rivers, Benue and Niger, meet at Lokoja and empty into the Atlantic ocean towards the south through a vast delta.
+The country’s two major rivers, Benue and Niger, meet at Lokoja; and empty into the Atlantic Ocean towards the south (through the Niger Delta)

-From the coastline down south towards the north, Nigerian vegetation moves from mangrove swamps through rainforests, to savanna lands interspersed with mountains and plateaus all the way to the dry, desert-encroached extremes of the north.
+From the coastline down south towards the north, Nigerian vegetation moves from mangrove swamps through rainforests, to savanna lands.
+They are interspersed with mountains and plateaus all the way to the dry, desert-encroached extremes of the north.
 And to the northeast, the country shares Lake Chad with its neighbors – Niger, Chad and Cameroon.
-The land is interspersed with a good number of rivers.
+The land is strewn with several rivers.

 Nigeria is blessed with enormous crude oil reserves particularly in the Niger Delta region.
 However, environmental pollution from crude oil has damaged many lands and affected people in the area.